Try these 5 ways to stay hydrated

 Many health benefits come from adequate water consumption.
 According to the CDC, water helps protect your spinal cord and sensitive tissues.
 It also helps maintain a regular body temperature, cushion joints, as well as facilitates waste removal through sweating, urinating and bowel movements.

-If you struggle drinking water, here are some tips to stay hydrated from Dr. Salcedo:
+If you struggle to drink water, here are some tips to stay hydrated from Dr. Salcedo:

 - Increase your fluid intake if your urine is darker than a faint yellow color.